George Innes-Ker, 9th Duke of Roxburghe: Family

-His paternal grandparents were James Henry Robert Innes-Ker, 7th Duke of Roxburghe (1839–1892) and Lady Anne Emily Spencer-Churchill (1854–1923), the fourth daughter of John Spencer-Churchill, 7th Duke of Marlborough, who served in Conservative governments as Lord President of the Council and Lord Lieutenant of Ireland, and his wife, Lady Frances Vane, daughter of the 3rd Marquess of Londonderry.
+His paternal grandparents were James Innes-Ker, 7th Duke of Roxburghe (1839–1892), and Lady Anne Spencer-Churchill (1854–1923), the fourth daughter of John Spencer-Churchill, 7th Duke of Marlborough, who served in Conservative governments as Lord President of the Council and Lord Lieutenant of Ireland, and his wife, Lady Frances Vane, daughter of the 3rd Marquess of Londonderry.
 His first cousin once removed was Winston Churchill.
-His uncle, Lord Robert Edward Innes-Ker (1885–1958), married the actress Jose Collins.
+His uncle, Lord Robert Innes-Ker (1885–1958), married the actress José Collins.

 His maternal grandfather was Ogden Goelet (1851–1897), an American real-estate millionaire.
-At the time of his parents' marriage, his mother was the wealthiest American heiress, with a dowry of twenty million dollars, exceeded only by Consuelo Vanderbilt.
+At the time of his parents' marriage, his mother was the wealthiest American heiress, with a dowry of twenty million dollars, exceeded only by that of Consuelo Vanderbilt.
 He also was a grandnephew of Mrs. Cornelius Vanderbilt III, née Grace Wilson.

 Personal life

 The Duke attended Eton College in Windsor, Berkshire, England.

-On 24 October 1935, he was married to Lady Mary Evelyn Hungerford Crewe-Milnes (1915–2014), daughter of Robert Crewe-Milnes, 1st Marquess of Crewe, by his marriage to Lady Margaret Etrenne Hannah Primrose, daughter of Hannah Primrose, Countess of Rosebery, and Archibald Primrose, 5th Earl of Rosebery.
+On 24 October 1935, he was married to Lady Mary Crewe-Milnes (1915–2014), daughter of the 1st Marquess of Crewe by his marriage to Lady Margaret Etrenne Hannah Primrose, daughter of Hannah, Countess of Rosebery, and the 5th Earl of Rosebery.
 The marriage ended in divorce in 1953, after the Duke controversially attempted to evict Lady Mary from the ancestral home at Floors Castle.
 When her widowed mother died in 1967, the Duchess inherited West Horsley Place where she died in 2014 at the age of 99.

 On 5 January 1954, he married for the second time at Caxton Hall to Margaret Elizabeth McConnel (1918–1993), daughter of Capt.
 Frederick Bradshaw McConnel and great-granddaughter of British industrialist William McConnel.
 Together, they had: